0venBurn/Anseo/readme.md

 - To run the application on a local host type "python run.py" in your terminal
 - To build docker container config within this directory type: "docker build -t flask-api ." in your terminal
 - -t in the previous code indicates the tag for the docker container
-- To run the docker image just built within this directory type: "docker run -d -p 8000:8000 --name react-frontend in your terminal
+- To run the docker image just built within this directory type: "docker run -d -p 8000:8000 flask-api" in your terminal
 - -d indicates running the docker container in detached mode meaning the terminal will be clear
 - -p indicates what host and container ports will be used.
 First -> Host, Second -> Container Port
-- To build the docker compose build type "docker-compose build" in your terminal
+- To build and run the docker-compose file type "docker-compose build" followed by "docker-compose up"
-- To build docker container with type "docker-compose up" in your terminal
-- To stop the docker compose build type "docker-compose down" in your terminal
+- To stop the docker-compose file type "docker-compose down" in your terminal
-- To restart the docker compose build type "docker-compose restart" in your terminal

 #### Java-Spring-Backend
+- Navigate to the java spring directory at Java-Spring-Backend
+- Create the java application by typing "mvn clean package"
+- Run the java application by typing "mvn spring-boot:run"
+- To build docker container config within this directory type: "docker build -t spring-backend ." in your terminal
+- -t in the previous code indicates the tag for the docker container
+- To run the docker image just built within this directory type: "docker run -d -p 8000:8000 spring-backend" in your terminal
+- -d indicates running the docker container in detached mode meaning the terminal will be clear
+- -p indicates what host and container ports will be used.
+First -> Host, Second -> Container Port
+- To build and run the docker-compose file type "docker-compose build" followed by "docker-compose up"
+- To stop the docker-compose file type "docker-compose down" in your terminal

+#### Running all Docker containers
+- Navigate to the root directory
+- To build and run the docker-compose file type "docker-compose build" followed by "docker-compose up"
+- To stop the docker-compose file type "docker-compose down" in your terminal